cbworden/shake-doc/shakemap_applications.rst

 \(2006\) <fema2006>`.
-The customization includes: specific contour intervals for all events, geometric mean ground motions (as opposed to ShakeMap standard maximum component, and peak ground velocity in units of inches/sec rather than cm/s.
-The HAZUS-formatted ShakeMaps are made available to FEMA for scenarios and all significant domestic (U.S.) earthquakes and become automatically available to FEMA via Web pages and ArcGIS services (see GIS section above).
+The customization includes: specific contour intervals for all events, geometric mean ground motions (as opposed to ShakeMap standard maximum component, and peak ground velocity in units of inches/sec rather than cm/s).
+The HAZUS-formatted ShakeMap shape files are made available to FEMA for scenarios and all significant domestic (U.S.) earthquakes via Web pages and ArcGIS services (see :ref:`gis_services`).

 The use of ShakeMaps as the shaking hazard input into HAZUS is a major improvement in loss-estimation accuracy because actual ground-motion observations are used directly to assess damage rather than relying on simpler